What is x-party logistics anyway?

 Typical 2PL providers include freight forwarders, shipping companies, forwarders, and warehousing companies as well as providers of courier, express and parcel services (CEP services).
 Such companies are integrated service providers that offer several individual logistical services, sometimes combined, and have their own assets, such as trucks, cargo ships, or warehouses.

 Third-party logistics – 3PL

 In the 1990s, the third-party logistics (3PL) providers emerged.
 Today, the growth in online sales and increasing customer demand for faster, more convenient delivery and lower prices have spiked demand for 3PL services.
 In fact, according to a 2017 report from Armstrong & Associates, 90% of US Fortune 500 companies rely on 3PL providers to handle their logistics, compared to the 46% Armstrong reported in 2001

 What does a 3PL exactly offer?

 They are specialists for customs clearance and freight forwarding.
 Sometimes they take orders themselves and process them.
 A 3PL provider can handle invoicing and monitor payment.
-Many companies also offer assembly, packaging and labelling support.
-Return acceptance and repairs can also be handled by a 3PL company.
+Many companies also offer assembly, packaging, and labelling support.
+A 3PL company can also handle return acceptance and repairs.

 What is the effect of working with a 3PL?